PrinceS17/Cancellation/matlab_sic/ReadMe.md

 ### SIC for QPSK signal
 This part contains code for QPSK cancellation like main_qpsk_r.m, main_qpsk_for\_c.m, dg_sic_qpsk.m and qpsk\_generation.m and data files like tx_file, rx_file.

+The example of this part is main_qpsk_for\_c.m, which can run from Matlab.

 * main_qpsk_r.m is used for test of SIC algorithm in Matlab.
 Like digSIC_sine_rx\_1.m, it obtains TX and RX signals from UHD transceiver for QPSK signal and then does the cancellation.
 Note that it need setting for the file path.
 Different from single sine wave, it needs manually setting the delay between TX and RX by choosing *tx_beg* through TX and RX plot.
 So the usage of this code is as following: